Primary Advisor/Dissertation Chair

 At-risk Students, Mathematics, Teachers/ Teaching, Alternative High Schools

 Duffy, Mark, "Can Frequent Use Of Number Talks Increase The Comprehension, Understanding, And Fluency Of Fractions, Decimals, And Percentages In Alternative High School Students?"
 (2017).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4299.